-Your local newspaper often lists volunteer opportunities in print or on its website.
-You might also read about an organization doing work you admire and conduct an online search to see if there are any volunteer opportunities available.
-Friends and family can also be a great resource, and, since they know you, they may have some great ideas tailored to your interests.
+Consider what you're passionate about and look for organizations doing work you admire.
+Conduct an online search to see if there are any volunteer opportunities available, or call directly.
+Friends and family can also be a great resource and, since they know you, they may have some good ideas tailored to your interests.
 Religious organizations often have volunteer efforts underway, so they may be a great place to start.

 There are many websites dedicated to matching willing volunteers with opportunities.
-The sites below are the best current resources.
+Here are a few to get you started:

-There are no hard and fast rules around what makes a good volunteer program, but it helps to set realistic time frames, goals, expectations and to understand your own motivation for getting involved.
-Here is what to consider when deciding on a volunteer opportunity.
+There are no hard and fast rules about what makes a good volunteer program, but it helps to set realistic time frames, goals and expectations, and to understand your motivation for getting involved.
+Here is what to consider when deciding on a volunteer opportunity:

 Your schedule: How much time are you willing and able to commit?
 Consider your class and study schedule, travel time to and from an organization and whether you'll need to work a paying job simultaneously.